JKiely/CV/README.md

 ##### Spellchecker

 -   https://github.com/JKiely/spellchecker
--   Started out life as a me procrastinating after reading a Peter Norvig post but is in the process of growing into an online spell-checker using flask.
+-   Is currently in the process of growing into an online spell-checker using flask.
 -   It uses /(uni|bi|tri)gram/ frequencies from a given corpus, and Damerau–Levenshtein distance to suggest corrections to words it doesn't recognize.